Skip to main content

 CJC-1295/Ipamorelin: The Dual-Pathway Stack

 CJC-1295/Ipamorelin is the most prescribed growth hormone peptide stack in the United States.
-Its popularity comes from the dual-pathway mechanism: CJC-1295 provides the sustained GHRH signal, and Ipamorelin amplifies each pulse through the ghrelin receptor.
+Its popularity comes from the dual-pathway mechanism: CJC-1295 provides the GHRH signal, and Ipamorelin amplifies each pulse through the ghrelin receptor.
 Two independent receptor systems producing synergistic output.

 Ipamorelin's selectivity is important: unlike earlier GH secretagogues (GHRP-6, GHRP-2), it stimulates GH without significantly affecting cortisol, prolactin, or ACTH.
 This clean side-effect profile is why it became the preferred pairing agent.